whopriyamuw/biolaysumm2025-task/reports/presentation/slides.md

 <div class="flex flex-col items-center gap-4 font-mono">

-> In temperate climates , winter <span class="neversink-orange-light-scheme ns-c-bind-scheme rounded">deaths exceed</span> summer ones .
+> **Article:** In temperate climates , winter <span class="neversink-orange-light-scheme ns-c-bind-scheme rounded">deaths exceed</span> summer ones .
 However , there is <span class="neversink-sky-light-scheme ns-c-bind-scheme rounded">limited information on the timing</span> and the relative magnitudes of maximum and minimum <span class="neversink-sky-light-scheme ns-c-bind-scheme rounded">mortality</span> , <span class="neversink-red-light-scheme ns-c-bind-scheme rounded">by</span> local climate , age group , sex and medical cause of death .
 We used geo-coded mortality data and wavelets to analyse the <span class="neversink-violet-light-scheme ns-c-bind-scheme rounded">seasonality of mortality</span> by age group and sex from 1980 to 2016 in the USA and its subnational climatic regions .

 <solar-arrow-down-bold-duotone class="text-4xl" />

-> In the USA , <span class="neversink-orange-light-scheme ns-c-bind-scheme rounded">more deaths</span> happen in the winter than the summer .
+> **Summary:** In the USA , <span class="neversink-orange-light-scheme ns-c-bind-scheme rounded">more deaths</span> happen in the winter than the summer .
 But <span class="neversink-sky-light-scheme ns-c-bind-scheme rounded">when deaths occur</span> <span class="neversink-red-light-scheme ns-c-bind-scheme rounded">varies greatly</span> by sex , age , cause of death , and possibly region .
 Seasonal differences in death rates can change over time due to changes in factors that cause disease or affect treatment .
 Analyzing the <span class="neversink-violet-light-scheme ns-c-bind-scheme rounded">seasonality of deaths</span> can help scientists determine whether interventions to minimize deaths during a certain time of year are needed , or whether existing ones are effective .

 </div>